JacobFV/mln-dashboard/README.md

 ### Client

+Maybe make sidebar have two tabs:
+- show all files: then users open individual files with a default or user-specified file viewer
+- show all projects: then users open individual projects with

 Known TODO's:
-[ ] use/develop middleware to wrap all requests that require authentication [ ] implement single file server endpoint GET/POST/LIST/DELETE
+[ ] use/develop middleware to wrap all requests that require authentication/verification
+[ ] require users to verify their email before continuing [ ] implement single file server endpoint GET/POST/LIST/DELETE.
+Gracefully don't show files that the user doesn't have access to.
+[ ] add robots.txt
+[ ] add captcha to create account
+[ ] obtain API keys to authenticate with Google, Facebook, etc.
+[ ]
 [ ] add a client-side dashboard
 [ ] use `next/Link` instead of `mui/link` to precache pages
-[ ] make sure the users verify their email before usering [ ] enable third-party authentication
+[ ] enable third-party authentication
-[ ] rename `User.username` to `User.name`
+[ ] completely stop using user.username and user.name except in natural langauge greetings and non-auth logic

 ### Frontend